7 unmissable free things to do in San Cristobal Galapagos and other tips

 I know about it because I realized I love the sea so much as I suffer a lot for the sea-motion.
 Therefore every time we needed to move from one island to the other I panicked.
 I don’t want to take medicines whatsoever, let alone for a stupid 2 bumpy hours.

 So I found my remedy.
-I realized if I stayed at the very back of the boat looking at the sea, I had no issue at all, well maybe a little when the sea was particularly choppy but bearable.
+I realized that if I stayed at the very back of the boat, looking out at the sea, I had no issue at all, well, maybe a little when the sea was particularly choppy, but it was bearable.

-So my main worry was not the seasickness but to get on the boat first so that I could choose my seat.
-I spoke to the captain or the agent at the pier and explained my needs and they have been usually accommodating.
-At the back, you might smell a little gasoline, but you are in the open air and the wind will relieve you.
+My main concern was not the seasickness, but getting on the boat first so that I could choose my seat.
+I spoke to the captain or the agent at the pier and explained my needs, and they have usually been accommodating.
+At the back, you might smell a little gasoline, but you are in the open air, and the wind will relieve you.
 Although you might get wet sometimes, it’s definitely the best way to travel on a boat if you have any motion-related issues.

 Other than that, it’s a beautiful ride:)